autowarefoundation/autoware/launch/tier4_autoware_api_launch/README.md

 ## Notes

-For reducing processing load, we use the [Component](https://docs.ros.org/en/galactic/Concepts/About-Composition.html) feature in ROS2 (similar to Nodelet in ROS1 )
+For reducing processing load, we use the [Component](https://docs.ros.org/en/galactic/Concepts/About-Composition.html) feature in ROS 2 (similar to Nodelet in ROS 1 )